The Bridges: Development

 In 2000, the ‘old central bus station’, adjacent to the center was demolished and the land was acquired.
 This land was used to create a significant expansion that almost doubled the size of the center, and made it fully covered.
 Previously some areas of the centre were not covered, resulting in the centre having the nickname of ‘Windy City’.

 In September 2010, Land Securities announced a £15 million development to build a 3-story (60,000sq ft) Primark store.
 The store later opened in November 2012.

 In May 2020, Next expanded their store by over 4,000sq ft from 10,221sq ft to 14,710sq ft.
 This was achieved by acquiring an adjoining vacant unit.
 This allowed them to open a new childrenswear section and expand their existing homewares selection.

-Transport Links
+Transport links

 Bus

-The nearest bus stops to the centre are Holmside and vine place, both located almost directly adjacent.
-Bus services run frequently throughout the North East to the centre, including the Coast & Country (8) provided by GoNorthEast (from Stanley, Durham) and the Black Cats (2) operating between Washington & Sunderland (via the centre).
+The nearest bus stops to the centre are on Holmside, Green Terrace, & Fawcett Street.
+Bus services run frequently throughout the North East to these stops near the centre, including the Country Ranger 8/8A/78 from Green Terrace, linking Sunderland to Consett & Stanley in County Durham, & the Prince Bishops 20/20A from Holmeside, linking Sunderland to Durham & Langley Park in County Durham, both operated by Go North East, as well as services Stagecoach North East, such as the E1, linking Sunderland to Whitburn & South Shields in Tyne & Wear.

 Metro

-The nearest metro stations to the centre are Park Lane and Sunderland, which is also the town’s main railway station.
-Both Park Lane and Sunderland are located less than one mile away.
-Onward journeys by foot take around 5–10 minutes.
+The nearest metro stations to the centre are Park Lane & Sunderland, which is also the town’s main railway station.
+Both stations are located less than one mile away, and connecting journeys take 5–10 minutes on foot; and are on the metro's green line.
+Services on the line serve areas in the north of the city (Seaburn & Boldon), Gateshead & Newcastle.
+Connections to other areas in the North East can also be made at metro stations such as Haymarket.